How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait cropping do’s and don’ts.

 Cropping portraits through the bust-line is not good.

 You can crop at the waist, but not through the hip joint.

 I overlayed lines in this photo to show the right places to crop a portrait.

 4. Cropping portraits – limbs

-The most important tip to remember when cropping limbs in portraits is to remember not to crop across a joint.
-So, no cropping at the wrist, elbow, ankle, knee, hip or shoulder.
+As I mentioned at the start, the most important portrait cropping rule to remember when cropping limbs is not to crop across a joint.
+So, no cropping at the:

-The same goes with necklines on clothing and necklaces.
+The same goes with necklines on clothing and necklaces, particularly relevant for headshot cropping.
 Try not to crop through either, because it breaks the flow of the line and distracts the eye.